 At a Glance: Best Summer Salads by Need

 Use this quick guide to pick the right salad for your meal.
 Some salads work best as cold sides, while others are filling enough for lunch or dinner.
+For a full summer table, match these salads with summer dinner ideas, summer side dishes, or cookout side dishes.

 | Need | Best Summer Salad Idea | Why It Works |